makboard/Scenarios/README.md

 # Scenarios
-This repository contains machine learning models for CMIP6 models ranking for according to their correlation with ERA5 data.
-The selection works either at level of climatically relevant areas (close to federal districts) or at the level of administrative devesion of Russian Federation.\
+This repository contains machine learning models for CMIP6 models ranking for according to their correlation with ERA5 data.\
+The comparison works either at level of climatically relevant areas (close to federal districts) or at the level of administrative division of Russian Federation.\
 It accounts 16 CMIP6 models and 4 Shared Socioeconomic Pathways in total.

 ## Dependencies

-* Dependencies are listed in requirements.txt file.
+Dependencies are listed in requirements.txt file.

 ## Data